Xalxo2308/smart-waste-management-system/README.md

 - Solution design
 - Analytical thinking

-  ## 👤 My Contribution
+- ## 👤 My Contribution

-- Led system requirements analysis
+In this project, I applied systems engineering principles to analyse a real-world infrastructure problem and design a structured solution.

+My key contributions include:
+- Analysing system-level challenges in waste management within multi-unit residential environments
-- Developed system structure and stakeholder mapping
+- Identifying key stakeholders, system boundaries, and interdependencies
-- Contributed to smart bin and automation design concepts
+- Contributing to the development of multi-level system requirements
+- Supporting the design of smart waste solutions including automated sorting and monitoring systems

+This project reflects my ability to approach complex problems using structured thinking and develop practical, technology-driven solutions.

   📁 Reports
 📁 Diagrams